8 months ago

 Tyrone Woods Manufactured Home Community

 Located right outside Fenton, Michigan is Tyrone Woods Manufactured Home Community.
-This pet friendly living community is strategically located 30 minutes from Ann Arbor and Flint.
+This pet-friendly living community is strategically located 30 minutes from Ann Arbor and Flint.
 It is also about an hour from Lansing and Detroit.

-Overall, manufactured homes offer the best of both worlds if you want to own your own home without the commitment of a traditional house.
+Overall, manufactured houses offer the best of both worlds, if you want to own your own home without the commitment of a traditional house.
 With a chattel loan, you can quickly and easily work towards this goal.

 #1.
 Consider the Logistics Before Moving

-Familiarizing yourself with your future community will make moving easier and answer any move-in procedure questions you may have, like where to park the moving truck so it’s not blocking anyone in.
+Familiarizing yourself with your future mobile home community in Fenton, MI will make moving much easier.
+Be sure to get the answers to any move-in procedure questions you may have, like where to park the moving truck so it’s not blocking anyone in.

 #2.
-Learn the Community/Park
+Learn the Mobile Home Community

-Furthermore, during the actual move, consider exchanging pleasantries with your neighbors.
+Furthermore, during the actual move into Fenton, MI , consider exchanging pleasantries with your neighbors.
 Getting to know your neighbors is the quickest way to get a lay of the land and help you navigate the area.

-Speaking of plumbing, don’t forget to familiarize yourself with your home’s pipes, circuit breaker, water heater, etc. Knowing where everything is located upfront takes away a lot of guesswork and gives you a chance to see if any repairs are needed before you get settled in.
+Speaking of plumbing, don’t forget to familiarize yourself with your mobile home’s pipes, circuit breaker, water heater, etc. Knowing where everything is located upfront takes away a lot of guesswork and gives you a chance to see if any repairs are needed before you get settled in.

 #3.
 Pack Right the First Time

-Note that fragile items like artwork or electronics that could be damaged in the Summer heat should be packed with extra care.
-You may even want to consider loading those items in your car to prevent any damage during transport and to allow for faster unloading.
+Note that fragile items, like artwork or electronics, that could be damaged in the summer heat should be packed with extra care.
+You may even want to consider loading those items in your personal car to prevent any damage during transport, and to allow for faster unloading into your mobile home.